Arts Inc – The Spot for Creativity

 A – An arts incubator is a purpose-built space that can be used as a centre for artists to gather and work, a venue for performances, workshops and galleries, a community gathering space, and even host events and festivals.
 Examples include cSPACE King Edward in Calgary or Cape Breton Centre for Craft and Design in Nova Scotia.

-Q – Where will the arts incubator be located?
+Q – Where will Arts Inc be located?

-A – ACWB is looking to purchase the Landmark Cinema 6 Building, located in downtown Fort McMurray on Manning Avenue, with the goal of remodelling the building into an arts incubator space that can support arts, culture, business, and the community at large.
-We have not purchased this property yet.
-This process is in the works as we begin fund development planning.
+A – The future Arts Inc property is located in downtown Fort McMurray on Manning Avenue.
+The goal is to remodel the building into an arts incubator space that can support arts, culture, business, and the community at large.

 Q – Why did you choose that location?

-A – The former movie theatre building is no longer in use and up for sale.
+A – The former cinema building is no longer in use and has now been purchased by ACWB.
 The property presents many options and opportunities that are closely linked to the arts incubator concept, including a theatre, movie and rehearsal space, large rooms, and outdoor space for parking, markets, and events.

 Q – What is a feasibility study?